sync-on-luma/xebplus-neutrino-loader-plugin/README.md

   * **Emulate DVD-DL**- When enabled, neutrino will emulate the data structure of a dual-layer DVD.
 This option is required for DVD9 images that have been modified to fit a DVD5.
   * **Refresh Artwork** - Immediately delete and re-copy cached artwork for the current game.
 This option is not affected by the current settings mode.

 Closing the context menu will automatically save the currently selected options.
+Refer to the [compatibility list](https://github.com/sync-on-luma/xebplus-neutrino-loader-plugin/wiki/Compatibility-List) to find known-working configurations for specific games.

 ### Favorites

 Games can be added to a favorites list for easy organization and quicker access.

-The favorites list is shared between all three drive types, however only titles present on the currently selected drive will be displayed.
+The favorites list is shared between all four drive types, however only titles present on the currently selected drive will be displayed.

 To add a game to the favorites list, open the context menu and select "Add To Favorites", as described in the previous section.
 Repeat this process to remove a game from the favorites list.
 When a game is in the favorites list, it's title will be flanked by "●" on either side.